|

 Hilo sights and restaurants are spread out and best seen with a car or hired taxi.
 You can rent a car at Hilo airport or near the Hilo Harbor within walking distance to the cruise ship docks.
 If you are driving around Hawaii Island from the West side in one day, there won't be much time to spend in Hilo, particularly if the drive includes stops at other sights around the Island.
 Stay a night or two in Hilo or nearby Volcano to fully experience the East side of Hawaii.

-If it is not raining, the free tropical parks, Liliuokalani Gardens and Pana'ewa Rainforest Zoo and Gardens, are wonderful ways to spend a couple of hours enjoying the tropical plants and strolling beautiful paths in Hilo.
+The rain in Hilo usually doesn't last long, so don't assume the day is going to stay rainy.
+If it is not raining, the free tropical parks, Liliuokalani Garden and Pana'ewa Rainforest Zoo and Gardens, are wonderful ways to spend a couple of hours enjoying the tropical plants and strolling beautiful paths in Hilo.

 If you are staying in Hilo for a while, check out events going on around town: